2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/use-named-parameters.md

 # Convention: Named Parameters

-This document has been moved to @NetCode.DynamicCode.NamedParameters
+This document has been moved to NetCo[](xref:NetCode.DynamicCode.NamedParameters)